Ngā whakapai ārai waipuke o East Coast

 Programme and costs

-Since the start of Stage 1, this has been accelerated by around 3 years by delivering flood resilience projects as solutions are identified and developed rather than waiting for investigations to be completed for all catchment areas.
+Since Stage 1 began, the programme has been accelerated by approximately 3 years.
+This has been achieved by delivering flood resilience projects as solutions are identified and developed, rather than waiting for investigations to be completed across all catchment areas.

-Acceleration opportunities beyond this are limited, due in part to availability of local technical specialists and contractors in these isolated areas.
+Further acceleration is limited, due in part to the availability of local technical specialists and contractors - particularly in isolated areas.

 Timeline